PuneethGopi/codesignal-MySolutions/README.md

 # codesignal-MySolutions

-These are My own solutions that i came up with for the problems presented in codesignal.
+These are My own solutions that I came up with for the problems presented in codesignal.